rbuhian/ToyRobot/README.md

 Requirements:

-- Visual Studio 2019 and up
+- Visual Studio 2019 or higher
-- .NET framework 5.0
+- .NET framework 4.8
 - No 3rd party frameworks were used, so this program will compile and run if above requirements are fulfilled.